Conjecture I for unirational algebraic groups over imperfect fields: Introduction

-In 1962, Serre asked in a conference in Brussels (\cite{SerreConjI}) his famous "conjecture I" which we recall the statement:
+Let $K$ be a field of characteristic exponent $p$.
+We are interested in the vanishing of the first Galois cohomology sets $H^1(K,G)$ of linear algebraic $K$-groups $G$.
+In \cite[\S 2.4]{SerreConjI}, Serre formulated his Conjecture I: given a smooth connected linear algebraic $K$-group $G$, if $K$ is perfect and $\sdim(K) \leq 1$, then $H^1(K,G)$ is trivial.
+Here $\sdim(K) \leq 1$ means that the \emph{Serre dimension} of $K$ is at most $1$ (\cite[III.3.1]{CohoGalois}), {i.e.}, that the Brauer group of every finite extension of $K$ is trivial.
+The conjecture was proved by Steinberg in \cite[Thm.~I.9]{SteinbergProof}.
+In this paper, we establish a generalization of the conjecture.

-\begin{sconjecture}[{\cite[Conjecture I]{SerreConjI}}] Let $K$ be a perfect field such that his cohomological dimension is less than or equal to $1$.
-Let $G$ be a smooth connected linear algebraic group over $K$.
-Do we have: $H^1(K,G)=1$? \end{sconjecture}
+\begin{theoremAlpha}[Thm.~\ref{theorem main result}] Let $K$ be a field such that $\sdim(K) \leq 1$ and $[K:K^p] \leq p$, and let $G$ be a smooth connected linear algebraic group over $K$ which is $K$-unirational (i.e., there is a dominant {$K$-rational} map from an affine space to $G$).
+Then $H^1(K,G)=1$. \end{theoremAlpha}

-Recall that a field $K$ is said to have dimension less than or equal to $1$ (in Serre's sense) if $\mathrm{Br}(L)=0$ for every algebraic extension $L$ of $K$ (or equivalently, for every finite separable extension $L$ of $K$).
-Other equivalent conditions are found in \cite[II, $\S$3, Prop.
-5]{CohoGalois}.
-This is denoted by $\scd(K)\leqslant 1$.